MIFIDPRU 8 Disclosure

 The Financial Conduct Authority (“FCA” or “Regulator”) in its Prudential sourcebook for MiFID Investment Firms (“MIFIDPRU”) sets out the detailed prudential requirements that apply to Development Partners International LLP (“DPI” or the “Firm”).

-The Members are responsible for the implementation of the Remuneration Policy and are kept apprised of the compliance risks related to remuneration by the Compliance Function.
-All Members of DPI are all Material Risk Takers (“MRT”).
-In addition, the Chief Operating Officer (holder of SMF 16 and 17 as Chief Compliance Officer and Money Laundering Reporting Officer respectively) is also deemed a Material Risk Taker.
+The Members charged with governance are responsible for the implementation of the Remuneration Policy and are kept apprised of the compliance risks related to remuneration by the Compliance Function.
+All governing Members of DPI are Material Risk Takers (“MRT”).
+In addition, the Chief Operating Officer (holder of SMF 16 and 17 as Chief Compliance Officer and Money Laundering Reporting Officer respectively) is also deemed a Material Risk Taker as at 31 March 2024 and up to his resignation on 31 October 2024.

-DPI’s remuneration for all personnel (including those identified as MRT) is made up of both fixed and variable components and is all paid in cash.
+DPI’s remuneration for all staff (including those identified as MRT) is made up of both fixed and variable components and is all paid in cash.
 The fixed element of the remuneration (salaries and benefits) is based on pre-determined criteria including the individual’s professional expertise, experience, and qualifications.
 The variable component (bonus and/or carried interest where eligible) is discretionary and is dependent on the performance of the individual, the business unit concerned and the Firm’s overall profitability.
-Awarding of variable remuneration also considers a multi-year view considering the business cycle of DPI and its business risks.
-Furthermore, the Firm remunerates personnel on performance of their whole role rather than certain aspects, ensuring a whole team congruency and reducing the pressure to take undue risk.
-DPI’s remuneration structure is evaluated and benchmarked on an on-going basis (at least annually) to ensure its continued competitiveness to retain talent and alignment to best practices.
+Awarding of variable remuneration also considers a multi-year view considering DPI’s business cycle and associated business risks.
+Furthermore, the Firm remunerates staff on performance of their whole role rather than certain aspects, ensuring a whole team congruency and reducing the pressure to take undue risk.
+DPI’s remuneration structure is evaluated and benchmarked on an on-going basis (at least annually) to ensure its continued competitiveness to retain talent by aligning it at least to comparable roles in comparable organisations.

 DPI ensures that any measurement of performance used as a basis to calculate pools of variable remuneration as detailed above takes into account all types of current and future risks and the cost of the capital and liquidity required in accordance with MIFIDPRU.
 DPI must therefore ensure that the allocation of variable remuneration components within the business considers all types of current and future risks.
 This will include DPI’s actual financial performance rather than on anticipated results, DPI reserves the right to defer any performance related pay, as well as apply malus and clawback.
 In addition, variable remuneration is paid or vests only if it is sustainable and aligned to the individual’s contribution as well.
-Currently DPI does not award, provide or pay guaranteed variable remuneration to its MRTs and guaranteed variable remuneration is occasionally awarded to staff in the context of hiring new staff.
+DPI will therefore adopt a prudent and considered approach when determining the ratio of variable remuneration to promote long term sustainable returns.
+Currently DPI does not award, provide or pay guaranteed variable remuneration to its MRTs and guaranteed variable remuneration is occasionally awarded to employees in the context of hiring new employees.
 Furthermore, DPI does not pay its MRTs any retention awards and any retention awards to staff members are dependent on a staff member remaining in their role until a defined event or for a set period.
 The award of severance payments other than in accordance with the terms of the applicable contract is approved by DPI on an ad hoc basis and in the best interests of the Firm.

 The Firm’s remuneration principles aim to ensure that the approach to remuneration is: